 The Next Generation of Healthcare Professionals

 Since 2006, the Geriatric Career Development (GCD) Program of The New Jewish Home has supported at-risk New York City youth in pursuit of careers in healthcare.
-GCD is shaping the next generation of higher-quality, more culturally competent healthcare professionals while generating excitement and enthusiasm for career opportunities in the eldercare services sector.
+GCD is shaping the next generation of higher-quality, more culturally competent healthcare professionals while generating excitement and enthusiasm for career opportunities in healthcare serving older adults.

 The capstone experience of this college and career readiness program is certification in an allied health pathway.
 Participants can earn state and/or national licensers as Home Health Aides, Certified Nursing Assistants (CNA), Phlebotomy Technicians, Electrocardiography Technicians, Patient Care Technicians, and Medical Coding & Billing Specialists.